peachbastard/the-beastlands/src/site/notes/Recaps/2023-06-29 Bar Maiden in Distress.md

 	- They are then strapped to a vertical table and have tests run on them
 - They are told they have to check their passport again whenever they go into another municipal district with another commissar's office, and are given a phonebook-sized book of rules
 	- Lysanderoth tries to look for laws that the police broke, but decides against pursuing it for now
-- Hymn eventually comes out traumatized from the police brutality as they their blood and flesh were taken from them
+- Hymn eventually comes out traumatized from the police brutality as they had their blood and flesh were taken from them
 	- They lean against Oz's shoulder and look through their familiar's eyes to try to track down the bag of holding with the bomb, but can't see where it's taken
 	- Oz casts Cure Wounds on Hymn
 - Party returns to the tavern to find [[NPC/Pill\|Pill]] frantically tending bar while tending to the baby